Beesley's Point, New Jersey

-Beesley's Point is an unincorporated community in Upper Township, in Cape May County, New Jersey, United States.
+Beesley's Point is an unincorporated community and census-designated place (CDP) in Upper Township, in Cape May County, in the U.S. state of New Jersey.
 Beesley's Point is on Peck Bay across from Ocean City.
 Beesley's Point is home to the Beesley's Point Generating Station and one end of the now-closed Beesley's Point Bridge.

+It was first listed as a CDP in the 2020 census with a population of 816.

 A post office was established in 1851, with Joseph Chatten as the first postmaster.

 Demographics

+Beesley's Point first appeared as a census designated place in the 2020 U.S. census.

+2020 census

 Education

 As with other parts of Upper Township, the area is zoned to Upper Township School District (for grades K-8) and Ocean City School District (for high school).
 The latter operates Ocean City High School.

 Countywide schools include Cape May County Technical High School and Cape May County Special Services School District.

-Previously it had its own school.
+The community had once had its own school.